-LCD stands for Liquid Crystal Display, is an electronic device which is used for data display.
-LCDs are preferable over seven segments and LEDs as they can easily represent data in form of alphabets, characters, numbers or animations.
+LCD, which stands for Liquid Crystal Display, is an electronic device that is used for data display.
+LCDs are preferable over seven segments and LEDs as they can easily represent data in the form of alphabets, characters, numbers, or animations.
 LCDs are very easy to program and make your work quite attractive and simple.
-Numerous types of LCDs are available in market such as 16X2, 16X4, 20X2, 20X4, graphical LCDs (128X64) etc. The LCD which we are using is 16X2 alphanumeric LCD, it display 32 characters in two rows means in one row we have 16 characters.
+Numerous types of LCDs are available on the market, such as 16X2, 16X4, 20X2, 20X4, graphical LCDs (128X64), etc. The LCD that we are using is a 16X2 alphanumeric LCD; it displays 32 characters in two rows, so in one row we have 16 characters.

-16X2 LCD can interface with AVR microcontroller by using two modes, 4-bit mode or 8-bit mode.
-In this article we will use 8-bit mode for interfacing.
-In 8-bit mode we send command to LCD by using eight data lines (D0-D7) while in 4-bit mode we use four data lines (D5-D7) for sending command and data.
-These data lines can be connected to any port of Atmega32.
+16X2 LCDs can interface with AVR microcontrollers in two modes: 4-bit mode and 8-bit mode.
+In this article, we will use an 8-bit mode for interfacing.
+In 8-bit mode, we send commands to the LCD by using eight data lines (D0-D7), while in 4-bit mode, we use four data lines (D5-D7) for sending commands and data.
+These data lines can be connected to any port of the ATmega32.

 PIN NO. | PIN NAME | DESCRIPTION |